 For your info, it's useful to be aware that most of the cPanel-based webspace hosting offerings on the present web site hosting market are supplied by a quite insignificant business niche (when it comes to yearly money flow) called reseller hosting.
 Reseller site hosting is a type of a small-sized marketing segment, which provides an enormous number of different web hosting brand names, yet supplying exactly the same thing: chiefly cPanel web hosting services.
 This is bad news for everybody.
 Why?
 Because of the fact that at least 98% of the web hosting offerings on the entire web page hosting marketplace furnish strictly the same thing: cPanel.
 There's no diversity at all.
 Even the cPanel web hosting prices are identical.
 Very much alike.
 Giving those in need of a top web hosting service practically no other website hosting platform/CP choice.
-Thus, there is simply a single fact: out of more than 200k website hosting brands in the world, the non-cPanel based ones are less than 2%!
-Less than 2%, note that one...
+Thus, there is simply a single fact: out of more than 200k website hosting brands in the world, the non-cPanel based ones are less than 2, note that one...

 200,000 "hosting vendors", all cPanel-based, yet differently named